scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 `srun` is the command used to submit Snakemake to Slurm.
 The parameters have the following meanings:

-- --account specifies which account to use when submitting jobs to Slurm;
+- `--account` specifies which account to use when submitting jobs to Slurm;
-- --mem specifies how much memory should be used by Snakemake (not necessary to be a large value since individual jobs will have more memory allocated later);
+- `--mem` specifies how much memory should be used by Snakemake (not necessary to be a large value since individual jobs will have more memory allocated in another parameter that will be described later);
-- --cpus-per-task is the number of cores used by Snakemake;
+- `--cpus-per-task` is the number of cores used by Snakemake;
-- --time states how long the Snakemake job should run for;
+- `--time` states how long the Snakemake job should run for;
-- --partition designates the partition to run the job.
+- `--partition` designates the partition to run the job.

 Regarding the parameters for Snakemake, they have the following meanings:
-- --keep-going forces Snakemake to keep executing independent tasks if an unrelated one fails;
+- `--keep-going` forces Snakemake to keep executing independent tasks if an unrelated one fails;
-- --printshellcmds enables printing the commands that will be executed;
+- `--printshellcmds` enables printing the commands that will be executed;
-- --reason makes Snakemake print the reason for each executed rule;
+- `--reason` makes Snakemake print the reason for each executed rule;
-- --use-conda is necessary to indicate that conda will be used to manage the software dependencies of the pipeline;
+- `--use-conda` is necessary to indicate that conda will be used to manage the software dependencies of the pipeline;
-- --cores tells Snakemake how many cpus can be used overall (the more cpus you can spare, the faster the pipeline will finish).
+- `--cores` tells Snakemake how many cpus can be used overall (the more cpus you can spare, the faster the pipeline will finish).
 For a cluster execution, 12 cores is more than enough since individual jobs will have more CPUs allocated later;
-- --resources mem_gb specifies the total ammount of RAM that should be allocated for all jobs (only used during tuning and training);
+- `--resources mem_gb` specifies the total ammount of RAM that should be allocated for all jobs (only used during tuning and training);
-- --restart-times defines how many times the pipeline should restart a job if it fails.
+- `--restart-times` defines how many times the pipeline should restart a job if it fails.
 This could be useful if the reason for failing is out of memory, since each retry will allocate more memory for the failed job;
-- --jobs the number of jobs that can be submitted simultaneously;
+- `--jobs` the number of jobs that can be submitted simultaneously;
-- --cluster the parameters for individual jobs can be set inside the quotation marks;
+- `--cluster` the parameters for individual jobs can be set inside the quotation marks.

+These parameters inside quotation marks describe the rules for each individual job submitted by Snakemake:
-- --account the account to submit jobs;
+- `--account` the account to submit jobs;
-- --partition the partition to run jobs;
+- `--partition` the partition to run jobs;
-- --mem memory allocated for each job.
+- `--mem` memory allocated for each job.
 This parameter is combined with the number of retries as `retry * mem`.
 For example, if we initially allocate 500GB for each job, then at the third retry it will allocate `3 * 500GB = 1.5TB`.
 Snakemake is careful not to exceed the maximum memory usage specified in the parameter `--resources mem_gb`;
-- --cpus-per-task the number of CPUs allocated for each job submitted by Snakemake;
+- `--cpus-per-task` the number of CPUs allocated for each job submitted by Snakemake;
-- --time how long each job can run for;
+- `--time` how long each job can run for;

 Here is more information on how to run Snakemake using other [cluster engines](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) and the [cloud](https://snakemake.readthedocs.io/en/stable/executing/cloud.html).
-In the [Makefile](Makefile) are specified the parameters used to submit jobs in our cluster.
+In the [Makefile](Makefile) you can check the parameters we used to submit jobs to our cluster.